-Sharp Sand and Gravel Site Assessments

-Site Details Summary of SA/SEA of Site Summary of Effects Recommendation and Justification Frounds Lane, Aldermaston (MW001) Overall development of this site would be likely to have a neutral impact on environmental sustainability, with a potential significantly negative impact as a result of the landscape impact.
+Sharp Sand and Gravel Site Assessments Site Details Summary of SA/SEA of Site Summary of Effects Recommendation and Justification Frounds Lane, Aldermaston Overall development of this site would be likely to have a neutral impact on environmental Effect: Predominantly neutral impact, with a possible The site is not recommended for allocation.
+(MW001) sustainability, with a potential significantly negative impact as a result of the landscape significant negative impact on The site is not considered suitable for development in landscape terms, which results impact.
 Despite the temporary nature of this development, it is considered that the landscape impact could not be mitigated to prevent harm to the landscape.
-It is predicted that there would be a positive impact on economic sustainability as a result of job creation and supporting the local economy.
-Effect: Predominantly neutral impact, with a possible significant negative impact on environmental sustainability in terms of landscape.
-Likelihood: Medium Scale: local Duration: Temporary Timing: Short/Medium Term The site is not recommended for allocation.
-The site is not considered suitable for development in landscape terms, which results in a potential significantly negative impact on environmental sustainability.
+It is predicted that there would be a positive impact on economic sustainability as a result of job creation and supporting the local economy. environmental sustainability in terms of landscape.
+Likelihood: Medium Scale: local Duration: Temporary Timing: Short/Medium Term in a potential significantly negative impact on environmental sustainability.
 No additional evidence received following the preferred options to change the recommendation.
 Aldermaston Bridge, Aldermaston (MW003) Overall development of this site would be likely to have a negative impact on environmental sustainability.
 However, development of this nature is temporary and good restoration would return the site to a similar, or better, state than its current state.
 Mitigation measures would be required for the duration of the development to ensure no long term negative impacts result from the development.
 It is predicted that there would be a positive impact on economic sustainability as a result of job creation and supporting the local economy.
 Effect: Predominantly negative Likelihood: Medium Scale: Local Duration: Temporary Timing: Short/Medium Term This site is not recommended for allocation.
 Only a small portion of the site is considered suitable for development, which makes the site unviable and therefore undeliverable and it will not be taken forward into the plan.
 No additional evidence received following the preferred options to change the recommendation.
 Boot Farm, Brimpton Common (MW004) Overall development of this site would be likely to have a neutral impact on sustainability.
 A number of negative impacts have been identified, mainly in relation to environmental sustainability, however, these are likely to be short/medium term impacts as a result of the development itself but there should be no long term negative impacts as mineral development is temporary in nature.
-Good restoration should mean that there is no long term negative impact, and could result in improvements, especially in Effect: Predominantly neutral Likelihood: Medium Scale: Local Duration: Temporary Timing: Short/Medium Term The site is not recommended for allocation.
+Good restoration should mean that there is no long term negative impact, and could result in improvements, especially in relation to environmental sustainability.
+It is predicted that there would be a positive impact on economic sustainability as a result of job creation and supporting the local economy.
+Potential impacts on social sustainability are Effect: Predominantly neutral Likelihood: Medium Scale: Local Duration: Temporary Timing: Short/Medium Term The site is not recommended for allocation.
 The site is considered suitable for development in landscape terms, with limited long term impacts on sustainability that can be mitigated.
 In the long term restoration of the site will result in net gains for biodiversity.
 However, the site has been withdrawn from consideration for allocation and so is no longer available.